Hector658/Building-a-XG-model/README.md

 Looking for the better prediction, four models were used:
 * Logistic Regression
 * Naive-Bayes
-* K-Neighbors Classifier
+* Decision Tree Classifier
-* Support Vector Classifier
+* Random Forest Classifier

 Each one was trained with the same data and its accuracy was computed, along with their Learning Curve